duojs/duo/Readme.md

 }
 ```

-If you're coming from the component community, you'll notice that we no longer need to add `scripts` or `styles` or `templates`.
-Duo handles all of this for you, walking the dependency trees and including what you need without all the manual work.
-This also has the added benefit of only including what you actually use so you can keep your build size to a minimum.
+If you're coming from the Component community, you'll notice that we no longer need to add `scripts` or `styles` or `templates`.
+Duo handles all of this for you, walking the dependency tree and including what you need without all the manual work.
+This also has the added benefit of only bundling what you actually use so you can keep your build size to a minimum.

 If you have an `html` template or JSON file that you'd like to include, simply require it.
-Duo automattically compiles and bundles the file as a JavaScript string using the [string-to-js](https://github.com/component/duo-string-to-js) plugin:
+Duo automatically compiles and bundles the file as a javascript string using the [string-to-js](https://github.com/component/duo-string-to-js) plugin:

 ```js
 var template = require('./tip.html');